quantumjot/btrack/README.md

 ## Usage examples

-Visit [btrack documentation][docs] to learn how to use it and see other examples.
+Visit [btrack documentation](https://btrack.readthedocs.io) to learn how to use it and see other examples.

 ### Cell tracking in time-lapse imaging data